hbc/NGS_Data_Analysis_Course/lessons/04_permissions_and_environment_variables.md

 ```

 **In closing, permissions and environment variables, especially $PATH, are very useful and important concepts to understand in the context of UNIX and HPC.**

+---
+*The materials used in this lesson was derived from work that is Copyright © Software Carpentry (http://software-carpentry.org/).
+All Software Carpentry instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*